Skip to main content

 Quickstart

-Here's a minimal example to get you up and running.
+Here's a minimal example that generates data to Kafka to get you up and running.

 Up and running